 Entries received after the deadline set forth in these terms are ineligible, null, and void.

 All music and other copyrighted material (images, videos, etc.) used in the films must be properly licensed.
 There are various resources that offer free music and images.

 All films must be in English or subtitled in English.

-HOW TO ENTER: Create a film of twenty (20) minutes or less in length (unless another length limit is specified for the category).
+HOW TO ENTER: Create a film of twenty (20) minutes or less in length (shorts) or 40 minutes and over (features) (unless another length limit is specified for the category).

 Follow the instructions here on FilmFreeway to submit your Film.

-PERSONAL INFORMATION: To submit your Film you will be required to provide your first and last name; birth date; school/company/organization name (in comments box if not indicated in drop down menu); email address; and Film URL.
+PERSONAL INFORMATION: To submit your Film you will be required to provide your first and last name; birth date; indicate whether you are or identify as a female filmmaker; email address; and Film URL.
 The information you provide will be used only for contest administration and to contact contest winners.
 Your information will not be used for any other purpose or shared with any party not affiliated with the Festival and the Contest except to the extent permitted by law.